White Face: Preservation status

 The film is now considered a lost film, but the screenplay still exists.
 While working on this film, an affair between Hugh Williams and Renee Gadd began.

 Critical reception

 The New York Times wrote, "the British studios contribute a well-bred little mystery picture to the Broadway market in White Face, which is at the Broadway Theatre.
 An Edgar Wallace product, tailor-made according to the formula for these matters, it places a corpse in a slummy London street at midnight, sets the hounds of Scotland Yard baying up several wrong trees, and in good time whips the mask off the mysterious White Face.
 On Hollywood standards it is a pleasant enough item for the homicide enthusiasts, suffering generally from a faintly anemic quality and specifically from an absence of humor."

+Variety wrote: "Third picture imported from London and dubbed here by Helber with American voices, on the theory that it will be easier to book where the accent is more familiar.
+Good in theory, perhaps, but not working out in practice.
+This was dubbed by Jay Kemp, who made a better job than on the second release, but it remains a question whether the picture would not have fared better with the original voices.
+Easy to dub English into English, since the lip movements are the same, but it seems to be impossible to get naturalness.
+The lip movements of the players suggest different intonations than the voices heard and the result is unnatural and far from pleasing.
+This story, done from an Edgar Wallace yarn, is well plotted and well staged.
+A little too much talking, but still a fair proportion of movement.
+Story moves logically to its denouement and then speeds up.
+Some good characterization and fair amount of comedy, though much of the comedy is spoiled through a voice which does not fit the screen character.
+Gordon Harker handles the comedy well as a Cockney character, with good performances turned in by Renee Gadd, Jeanne Stuart, Norah Swinburne, Norman McKinnel and Richard Bird."